 1. Customize your elevator pitch

 Business owners should always have an elevator pitch ready for any occasion.
 Whether you’re talking to a friend or stranger, humans maintain an attention span of about eight seconds.
 It’s important to succinctly describe your business model, your market opportunity, and your value proposition.
 Focus on explaining what your business is and why it’s important to you.

 Pitching to your hairdresser looks different than pitching to your wealthy uncle, so customize your spiel to ensure your pitch is relevant and interesting.
 For example, when speaking to friends and family with no business experience, avoid using industry jargon or acronyms that they may not understand.
 You have thirty seconds to trigger interest, so use them wisely.

-2. Engage friends and family with relevant experience
+2. Seek out friends and family with relevant experience

 If you’re preparing to pitch your business for the first time, seek out well-connected friends, family, and members of your community who have experience relevant to your business.
 Starting with those who understand your business or industry can not only ease your pitch conversation but also open the floor for business advice and guidance.